crossterm-rs/crossterm/crossterm_utils/README.md

 This crate is not meant for standalone use and is really a library with some common used code for crossterm and the above named modules.

-## Contributing

-I highly appreciate it when you are contributing to this crate.
-Also Since my native language is not English my grammar and sentence order will not be perfect.
-So improving this by correcting these mistakes will help both me and the reader of the docs.

 ## Authors

 * **Timon Post** - *Project Owner & creator*

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/TimonPost/crossterm/blob/master/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE) file for details